 According to Psychic Advisor Priscilla, “I believe I was framed.
 This is not who I am or what I represent.
 Whoever is playing this sick joke it’s not fair.
 It messes with people’s feelings.
 I have worked hard to help people throughout their darkest days and brought them back to greater days.
 This review is absolutely not accurate.”

 I reached out to some of the other psychics on the list.
 Some would talk to me, but most not on the record as they feared reprisal.
 In closing let me say this: Whatever you think about psychics, that they are real or not real, this problem is bigger than what happens to psychics in Beverly Hills.
 This problem is going on all over the country and all over the world.
 Many brick and mortar businesses have not kept up with the times and established a strong online presence.
 And among them are a few bad apples.
-Rather than stepping up to compete, they would rather try to shoot down those shining stars in their industry, than rise up and shine among them.
+Rather than stepping up to compete, they would rather try to shoot down those shining stars in their industry, that are getting all of the attention.

 Some say that the business of America is business.
 And, perhaps in some ironic sort of way, the psychics of Beverly Hills have shown us exactly what the future holds.

-DISCLAIMERS: California Online Privacy Protection Act Compliance: We promise 100% privacy.
+PLEASE READ THIS: California Online Privacy Protection Act Compliance: We promise 100% privacy.
 We understand the discreet nature of our clients personal lives.
 We have taken the necessary precautions to be in compliance with the California Online Privacy Protection Act.
-We therefore will not distribute your personal information to outside parties, ever under any circumstances.
+We therefore will not distribute your personal information to outside parties, under any circumstances.
 You must be 18 years or over to use this service.
 Donations are voluntary.
 Individual results vary.
 All advice given is based on deeply held religious convictions.
 Donations are not payments for specific results.
-No refunds are given - no exceptions.
+No refunds are given under any conditions.
 We are not responsible for your thoughts or actions, or how they affect the outcome of your life.
-Some pictures are stock photos and names are spiritual names.
+Pictures are stock photos and names are spiritual names.
 All offers are void where prohibited or restricted.
-Some services are based on the religion of Advaita Vedanta and your rights to use these products and services are protected under the Religious Freedom Restoration Act of 1993 and the International Religious Freedom Act of 1998 (H.R.2431).
-Your usage of these products and services constitutes a spiritual endeavor and no guarantees or warranties are made, expressed, or implied as to the results of these spiritual endeavors, whether made by you or us.
+Services are based on the religion of Advaita Vedanta and your rights to use services are protected under the Religious Freedom Restoration Act of 1993 and the International Religious Freedom Act of 1998 (H.R.2431).
+Your usage of these services constitutes a spiritual endeavor and no guarantees or warranties are made, expressed, or implied as to the results of these spiritual endeavors, whether made by you or us.
 By making a donation, at any time, you agree to these terms and conditions.
-We will connect with the world of Spirit to gain insight about your situation.
-Advice is provided for information only.
+We will connect with the world of Spirit to gain insight into your situation.
+Readings provided are for information only.
 What you decide to do with the information given to you, including any actions you take, is a matter of your own personal responsibility and choice.
-All readings, advice and questions answered should at no time be regarded as legal, medical, financial, psychological or business fact and are subject to your own interpretation and judgment.
+All readings and questions answered should at no time be regarded as legal, medical, financial, psychological or business fact and are subject to your own interpretation and judgment.
 Our services are not a substitute for professional services and it is advised that you should seek advice from the relevant qualified expert.